 The parameters of the leading line during iteration process need to be checked according to the requirements and to decide, when the iteration can be stopped.

-For some results, the assessment should be done for all observer's position inside the channel.
+For some results, the assessment should be done for many observer's positions inside the channel.
 Some output is information for the leading line designer only and does not need to be tested.

 Blur Test

-The elevation angle should be even or greater than the minimum elevation angle.
+The elevation angle should be equal or greater than the minimum elevation angle.

-γx (check §1)
+γx≥γmin≥γmin (check §1)

 Elevation angle see chapter 6.3, minimum elevation angle see chapter 6.5.